Our mission is to improve lives by providing innovative solutions that expand the access, adoption, and use of high-speed internet to all people.

 - Samantha Bailey, CPAAccounting ManagerSamantha Bailey, CPAAccounting Manager

-Samantha, a Certified Public Accountant, provides hands-on support of payroll, maintains financial records, prepares financial reports, and ensures compliance with financials policies and internet controls.
+Samantha, a certified CPA, provides hands-on support of payroll, maintains financial records, prepares financial reports, and ensures compliance with financials policies and internet controls.

 - Bernie Bogle, CPAChief Financial OfficerBernie Bogle, CPAChief Financial Officer

-Financial & Compliance Expert, Public and Private Project Oversight
+Accounting, Financial Expert, Public and Private Project Oversight

-Bernie, a Certified Public Accountant, provides strategic vision and accountability for all financial aspects of Connected Nation, ensures compliance on all grants and resource allocations, oversees finances of Connected Nation’s projects and programs, and is experienced in private, government, and nonprofit settings.
+Bernie, a certified CPA, ensures compliance on all grants and resource allocations, oversees finances of Connected Nation’s projects and programs, and is experienced in private, government, and nonprofit settings.

-- Lindsay ConradDirector, Public PolicyLindsay ConradDirector, Public Policy
+- Lindsay ConradDirector of Public PolicyLindsay ConradDirector of Public Policy

 Public Policy, Legislative Process, Bi-Partisan Political Connector

 Lindsay follows legislative developments that impact the broadband landscape, provides policy understanding and updates, and connects with key stakeholders in the development of legislation to promote broadband expansion.